 Here are a few tips on how to protect yourself from these types of scams:

-• Never give out or confirm personal information over the phone, via email or on a website until you’ve checked it out whoever is asking you for it.
+- Never give out or confirm personal information over the phone, via email, or on a website until you’ve checked it out with whoever asks you for it.

-• Do not trust a name, phone number, or email address just because it seems to be familiar.
+- Do not trust a name, phone number, or email address just because it seems familiar.
 Con artists use official-sounding titles and may fake caller ID or email address to gain your trust.

-• Never click on any attachment from in a suspicious sounding email or emails from people you are not familiar with.
+- Never click on any attachment from a suspicious-sounding email or text.